Dillweed Namespace Project · Governance Framework · Founding Phase

 5.5 Foundation Structure

 As multi-party adoption develops, the project intends to formalize foundation status — either as a 501(c)(6) trade association or under the stewardship of an established standards body such as the Linux Foundation.
-Any such arrangement will be structured as a licensing and stewardship agreement rather than a transfer of domain or trademark assets.
+The specific legal structure is a matter for future decision and is tracked in Appendix A. Any such arrangement will be structured as a licensing and stewardship agreement rather than a transfer of domain or trademark assets.

 5.6 Amendment Process and Transparency

 Amendments to this governance framework and any successor charter instruments require concurrence of the founding continuity seat and a majority of the Technical Steering Committee.
-Proposed amendments must be circulated to the Participant Council for review no fewer than 30 days prior to adoption.
+This concurrence requirement is limited to governance-framework and asset-continuity amendments and is intended to prevent changes that would compromise the neutrality thesis or transfer effective control of the founding asset base.
+Proposed amendments MUST be circulated to the Participant Council for review no fewer than 30 days prior to adoption.

-Major governance transitions, continuity designations, and framework amendments will be publicly disclosed in a timely manner, consistent with the project's commitment to transparency and auditability.
+Major governance transitions, continuity designations, and framework amendments MUST be publicly disclosed in a timely manner, consistent with the project's commitment to transparency and auditability.
+The specific disclosure windows for governance-triggered events are specified in the DNSO Operations Charter §7.
 This disclosure principle applies equally to any successor charter instruments adopted in connection with foundation formation.

 5.7 Document Authority and Conflict Resolution